BreadCircuses/KissGoodbye/README.md

 Maybe there was a change of management in the company and our project received low priority, or maybe our price was too high - we may never know.

-Before it happens, how do we know our chance of getting the contract is low enough?
+**Hypothesis**

-When is the right time to cut our losses?
+With negotiations that don't lead to winning the contract there is a moment in time when is it reasonable to stop spending resourses on this negotiation.
-How can we make the whole process more predictable overall?
+WHEN?

 *to be continued*